Exhibits & ProgramsTropical Butterfly House.

-We import about 500 tropical butterflies weekly, from South and Central America, Africa, and Asia.
-Our butterflies are responsibly raised in sustainable rainforest farms.
+On average we import about 500 tropical butterflies weekly*, from South and Central America, Africa, and Asia.
+Our butterflies are responsibly raised in sustainable rain forest farms.
 We are proud to participate in the positive economic, cultural, and environmental impacts butterfly farming makes throughout the world.

 If the Northwest’s dreary fall and winter weather get you down, we have some advice.
 Stop by and get some therapy.

 Follow Our Life Sciences Blog!

 To keep up with all that’s happening in our Tropical Butterfly House, and for some great behind-the-scenes stories, be sure to follow our Life Sciences Blog, part of PacSci Perspectives, Pacific Science Center’s home for news from under the arches and beyond.